omicscodeathon/HIV-1-Genetics-Africans/README.md

 ## Background
  + HIV is categorized into HIV type 1 (HIV-1) and HIV type 2 (HIV-2) on the basis of differences in the viral antigens and genetic characteristics (Seitz, 2016).
 HIV-1 is more virulent and the major cause for the global AIDS pandemic (MA et al., 2017) while HIV-2 is less virulent and less common.
 + The existence of genetic variation in HIV-1 is caused by the error-prone reverse transcriptase enzyme, recombination events during replication of the virus, HIV-1 rapid turnover in the body and immune system selective pressures (Désiré et al., 2018).
 + HIV-1 genetic variability is the major obstacle in the treatment of HIV and development of effective drugs.
 This variability occurs rapidly with some variants believed to be more virulent and resistant to different antiretroviral drugs.
+It is therefore pertinent to establish the genetic diversity of HIV-1.

-## Prerequisites and installations
+## Prerequisites, software and installations
 + Involves generation of HIV-Pol region sequences from NCBI virus repository from different Africa countries.

 + Download Miniconda for your specific OS to your home directory